-furnish a parallel to my case.
-Narada is talking about himself thus to Vedavyasa.1 "In my former birth I was the son of a certain Rishi's maidservant.
+Narada is talking about himself thus to Veda-vyasa.1 "In my former birth I was the son of a certain Rishi's maidservant.
 During the rainy season, many holy people used to come and seek refuge in that Rishi's hermitage.
 I used to minister to their wants.
-In course of time divine wisdom dawned upon me, and my mind was filled with a single-hearted devotion to Hari.
+In course of time divine wisdom dawned upon me, and my mind was filled with a single hearted devotion to Hari.
 Then when those holy men were about to leave the hermitage they, in the goodness of their heart, taught me the mysteries of philosophy, which enabled me to understand clearly the glory of Hari.
-My mother was the Rishi's maidservant and I was her only son.
+My mother was the Rishi's maidservant and I was her only son. " Ekátmajá me janani."
 It was only for her sake that I could not leave the Rishi's asrama.
 One night she went out to milk the cows.
 On the way she was bitten by a black serpent that she had trod on, and she died.
-But Hooked upon this event as a great opportunity for the fulfilment of my desire, and alone I entered a huge and terrible forest, shrill with the voice of cicadas.
+But I looked upon this event as a great opportunity for the fulfilment of my desire, and alone I entered a huge and terrible forest, shrill with the voice of cicadas.
 In the course of my wanderings I felt very hungry and thirsty.
 I relieved my fatigue by drinking and bathing in a pool of water.
-Then I went and sat underneath an ashvattha2 tree, and according to the teaching of the saints began meditating on the Spirit of God dwelling within the soul.
+Then I went and sat underneath an ashvattha tree, and according to the teaching of the saints began meditating on the Spirit of God dwelling within the soul.
 My mind was flooded with emotion, my eyes were filled with tears.
 All at once I saw the shining vision of Brahma in the lotus core of my heart.
 A thrill passed through my whole body, I felt a joy beyond all measure.
-But the next moment I could see Him no more.
+But the next moment I could see him no more.
 On losing sight of that beatific vision which destroys all sorrow, I suddenly rose from the ground.
 A great sadness came over my spirit.
-Then I tried to see Him again by force of contemplation, but found Him not.
+Then I tried to see Him again by force of contemplation, but found him not.
 I became as one stricken with disease, and would not be comforted.
-Meanwhile I suddenly heard a voice in the air, 'In this life thou shalt see Me no more.
-Those whose hearts have not been purified, who have not attained the highest Yoga, cannot see Me.
-It was only to stimulate thy love that I once appeared before thee.'"
+Meanwhile I suddenly heard a voice in the air, 'In this life thou shalt see me no more.
+Those whose hearts have not been purified, who have not attained the highest Yoga, cannot see me.
+It was only to stimulate thy love that I once appeared before thee.""
+I was exactly in the same position.
+For want of the joy of that [·] Vyasa Muni who collected the Vedas and other Shastras.